Tomer-Rubinstein/Usefully/README.md

 ## How does it work?

 You write down your tasks, you specify each task a reward.
 When you complete the task you will be able to consume the reward.
-This app is based on the NoFap technique.

 ## Install for Android (ONLY)